yiisoft/yii2/framework/UPGRADE.md

   instead.
 It is not possible to allow Yii versions `<2.0.13` and be compatible with PHP 7.2 or higher.

 * A new method `public static function instance($refresh = false);` has been added to the `yii\db\ActiveRecordInterface`.
-  This method is implemented in the `yii\base\Model`, so this only affects your code if you implement ActiveRecordInterface in a class that does not extend Model.
+  This method is implemented in the `yii\base\Model`, so the change only affects your code if you implement `ActiveRecordInterface` in a class that does not extend `Model`.

 Upgrade from Yii 2.0.11
 -----------------------